-Details of F Risk Inl nerent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG A4 Safeguarding children, vulnerable adults and equalities duties duties and responsibilities not embedded throughout the council and its contractors/ commissioned services/ partners.
-2. Continued change in council service delivery model with an increase in the number of partnership arrangements is likely to require new arrangements for the delivery of safeguarding and equalities 3.
-Risk of judicial review on accessibility of services 4.
-Risk of damage to reputation if an employee discrimination claim is made based on equalities legislation 5.
-NCC's reliance on systems at Norfolk and impact on Norwich City Council if these are inadequate EH-N All 3 4 12 (A) Safeguarding children policy and procedures in place and reviewed annually through safeguarding group.
+Details of F Risk k Inherent Risk Risk Actions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG A4 Safeguarding children, vulnerable adults and equalities duties commissioned services/ partners.
+2. Continued change in council service delivery model with an increase in the number of partnership arrangements is likely to require new Risk of judicial review on accessibility of services Risk of damage to reputation if an employee discrimination claim is made based on equalities legislation NCC's reliance on systems at Norfolk and impact on Norwich City Council if these are inadequate EH-N AII 3 4 12 (A) Safeguarding ehildren policy and procedures in place and reviewed annually through safeguarding group.
 Safeguarding adult policy and procedures in place and reviewed annually.
 Safeguarding duties included in new contracts to ensure duties are embedded with new contractors.
 Where appropriate, joint training/awareness sessions are held.
 Equalities duties overseen by BMG A contract and business relationship management toolkit has been deployed.
-This aims to create consistency of management of both financial and performance objectives and monitoring and management of all economic, social and environmental issues associated with the service and particularly in relation to safeguarding Equality training undertaken for all staff and managers Managing Mental health awareness training provided for employees managers Safeguarding guidance provided to all staff.
-Safeguarding guidance provided to all councillors External review of the council's approach through the Annual self-assessement against Sec.11 of Children Act 2014, then challenge session with chair of Norfolk Safeguarding Children Board (NSCB).
+This aims to create consistency of management of both financial and performance objectives and monitoring and management of all economic, social and environmental issues associated with the service and particularly in relation to safeguarding Equality training undertaken for all staff and managers Managing Mental health awareness training provided for employees managers Safeguarding guidance provided to all councillors External review of the council's approach through the annual self-assessement against Sec.11 of Children Act 2014, then challenge session with chair of Norfolk Safeguarding Children Board (NSCB).
 Confirmed that NCC is is playing its part in the NSCB and is alert to its duties and responsibilities.
 NCC plays full part in Norfolk Public Protection Forum NCC chief executive chairs Community Safety Partnership linking to domestic abuse across the county Constantly monitoring outcomes from serious case reviews (children adult and domestic abuse) and ensure any recommendations are actioned.
-2 4 8 (A) contract managers to ensure monitoring and annual reporting of cross cutting themes including safeguarding and equalities is undertaken consistently with contractors.
-2. Refresher workshop style training developed and provided for all relevant staff; 3.
-New e- learning module developed for all staff to being- reviewed to ensure learning is learnign and- development is- relevant to job roles and reflects emerging safeguarding issues and Head of local neighbourhood services Head of local neighbourhood services From Oct-15 Complete for 'Platinum' contractors; eurrently-reviewing- 'Gold' contractors to be completed by March 2017.
+2 4 8 (A) progressing continuing with contract managers to ensure monitoring and annual reporting of cross cutting themes including safeguarding and equalities is undertaken consistently with contractors.
+2. Refresher Head of local neighbourhood services Head of local neighbourhood From 'Jul-14 Complete for 'Platinum' contractors; currently - 'Gold' contractors to be completed by March 2017.
 Workshops completed March 2016 and will be provided on a rolling basis.
 Sept.
-2016 G G
+2016 G

-Details of F Risk In herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG The council, through the Greater Norwich Growth Board, is seeking to promote delivery of the JCS.
-If delivered, JCS will see more than 30,000 homes built in the greater Norwich area, and 35,000+ jobs created over next 15 years preferred development sites identified for housing 2.
-Changing approaches to calculating housing land supply to require all the backlog in housing supply that has arisen since 2008 to be met in the next five-year period rather than over the remainder of the plan period of the JCS (ie up to 2026).
-3. Failure to deliver the infrastructure required to support development 4.
-The council increasingly relies on income from NNDR (business rates).
-This may be at risk if other councils allow commercial developments on the edge of the city but outside the boundary or the number of commercial premises in the City reduce.
-EH-R&D 2 & 4 3 4 12 (A) Ensuring that strategies being prepared with GNGB colleagues are as robust as possible and firmly grounded in reliable evidence.
+Details of F Risk In herent Risk Re sidual Risk Ac Actions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG A6 Delivery of Joint Core Strategy (JCS).
+The council, through the Greater Norwich Growth Board, is seeking to promote delivery of the JCS.
+If delivered, JCS will see more than 30,000 homes built in the greater Norwich area, and 35,000+ jobs created over next 15 years preferred development sites EH-R&D 2&4 3 4 12 (A) Ensuring that strategies being prepared with GNGB colleagues are as robust as possible and firmly grounded in reliable evidence.
 Inter-authority working based on consensus decision-making ensures all parties are in agreement with the agreed policy framework.
 All policy work is supported by comprehensive and up-to-date evidence in accordance with government guidelines.
 Greater Norwich Growth Board responsible for ensuring funding is available for investment in infrastructure to support growth.
 3 3 9 (A)